 AMERICAN DANCE MOVEMENT

-American Dance Movement funds dance education, primarily for students from low-income families.
+American Dance Movement supports dance education programs that benefit students from low-income families.

 AMERICAN EXPRESS

-While American Express does not mention theaters and theater related organizations as main areas of giving focus, it is a big supporter of both.
+While American Express does not mention theater and dance as focus areas, it is a big supporter of both.

 AMERIPRISE FINANCIAL